twilio/flex-plugin-builder/packages/flex-plugin-scripts/docs/deploy.md

 **--public**

-By default, plugins are uploaded as Protected Assets.
+By default, plugins are uploaded as Private plugin.
 A plugin can be uploaded as Public by setting the `--public` flag:

 ```bash
 npm run deploy -- --public